1965 to Early ’80’s – PYE BROADCAST AUDIO CONSOLES | THE OB SCANNERS PART TWO

 ATV took delivery of two big new scanners OB6 and OB7, which appear to have been delivered in 1965, with the Pye MkVII black and white cameras.
-OB6 was destroyed in a fire at the Notts Forest football ground and OB7 soon got returned to the Pye factory for conversion to colour.
-Interestingly OB7 has a vehicle registration ending in the suffix ‘F’, which is a 1967 registration.
+OB6’s cameras were destroyed in a fire at the Notts Forest football ground and both OB6 and OB7 soon got returned to the Pye factory for conversion to colour.
+Interestinglyboth OB6 and OB7 have 1967 vehicle registrations ending in the suffix ‘F’.

 This is the interior of ATV’s OB7 once it was converted to colour.
-‘Production’ here look onto the shared monitors used by the vision engineers, but a dividing glass screen has been installed between them.
+‘Production’ here look onto the shared monitors used by the vision engineers, through a dividing glass screen that has been installed between them.

 I’ll leave OB7 for now but will take a look at the extensive sound compartment in this vehicle later on in this article.

 Pye had decided to again market a ‘standard OB vehicle’, a colour vehicle and produced a demonstration unit, which they extensively toured seeking sales.
 This was a time when the design of the interior of scanners now changed in a dramatic way, as the plans below show:

 Colour arriving was certainly a big influence in moving to the separation of the vision, production and sound within the vehicle.
 The increase in electronics and the requirement for vision ‘colour matching’ was best dealt with by a separate vision cubicle and the sound desks were getting much larger.